Wind-Storm-X/cse512_group_project/readme.md

 `docker exec -it downtown-library ./cockroach sql --insecure` in powershell to manually use SQL.

-To start coordinator service, go to the `coordinator` directory and run `python3 main.py`.
+To start coordinator service, go to the `coordinator` directory and run `python main.py` or `python -m coordinator.main`.
+To exit the service, enter `EXIT;`.

 The heartbeat service will alert the user when a node is crashed or recovered.
 You can also enter `STATUS;` to check node status.